 The principal activity of the Company is investment holding.
+The principal activities of the subsidiaries are manufacturing and marketing of snack food and confectioneries and property development.

-The principal activities of the subsidiaries are described in Note 17 to the financial statements.
-There have been no significant changes in the nature of the principal activities during the financial year.
+Other information relating to the subsidiaries are disclosed in Note 17 to the financial statements.